binhonglee/TextCalculation/README.md

 Basically, it will take in text instructions for calculation.
 The calculator with alphabets if you would.

 ## Compatibility
-- Should supports all device with JDK installed.
+- Should supports all device with OracleJDK installed.
 - Exclude any additional word (like "and") in the input file.
 - Only works for integers.
 Floats are currently unsupported.
 - Supports negative numbers.